Identity Strain: When Success Makes Life Slowly Eroded

 When Organizations Break the Promise

-You accepted the assignment expecting career advancement.
 Your organization needed operational coverage.

 The Reality Gap: